Treat yourself … this easy, homemade Watermelon Lemonade is the ultimate summer drink, and it takes minutes to make!

 You’ll Also Need

-You’ll need a blender to blend the watermelon.
+You'll need a blender to blend the watermelon.
 I used my Ninja Foodi Cold & Hot Blender (which was a gift from Ninja), and it tackled the job in seconds.
 This powerful blender is a great alternative to much more expensive Vitamix machines.
-You will also need a fine mesh strainer to separate the pulp from the juice.
+You will also need a juicer for the lemons, and a fine mesh strainer to strain the juice.

 How to Pick a Watermelon